Skip to main content

-TL;DR — The Rodz API lets you configure 14 types of intent signals to detect sales opportunities in real time.
-This guide walks you through choosing a signal type, applying filters, activating your configuration, and testing it with cURL.
-By the end, you will have a working signal config that delivers relevant company events straight to your pipeline.
+TL;DR: The Rodz API lets you configure 14 types of intent signals to detect sales opportunities in real time.
+This guide walks through choosing a signal type, applying filters, activating your configuration, and testing it with cURL.
+By the end, you’ll have a working signal config that delivers relevant company events straight to your pipeline.

 What Is Intent Signal Configuration?

-An intent signal is a detectable event in a company’s lifecycle that reveals a potential need: a hiring spree, a funding round, a leadership change.
+An intent signal is the context a company is in.
+A hiring spree, a funding round, a leadership change, each of these events reveals something about a company’s current situation and the problems it’s likely facing.
 But raw events are noise.
-Configuration is what turns noise into actionable intelligence.
+Configuration is what turns noise into something you can act on.

-When you configure an intent signal through the Rodz API, you are telling the system exactly which events matter to your business, under which conditions, and for which companies.
-Think of it as building a radar with precision filters.
+When you configure an intent signal through the Rodz API, you’re telling the system exactly which events matter to your business, under which conditions, and for which companies.
+It’s a radar with precision filters.
 Instead of receiving every job posting published worldwide, you receive only the ones that match your target market, company size, geography, and volume thresholds.

 The Rodz API exposes a /signals/configurations endpoint that lets you create, update, list, and delete these configurations programmatically.
 Each configuration ties a signal type to a set of filters and parameters that determine when an event becomes a signal worth acting on.

-If you have not yet set up authentication with the Rodz API, start with Getting Started: Authentication and Your First Request before continuing here.
+If you haven’t set up authentication with the Rodz API yet, start with Getting Started: Authentication and Your First Request before continuing here.

 Prerequisites